apache/couchdb/src/couch_stats/CSRT.md

 last `updated_at` value will be the last time this process updated the data.
-So we track that value in the pdict and then take a delta between `tnow()` and `updated_at`, and then `updated_at` becomes a value we can sneak into the other integer ounter updates we're already performing!
+So we track that value in the pdict and then take a delta between `tnow()` and `updated_at`, and then `updated_at` becomes a value we can sneak into the other integer counter updates we're already performing!

 ## -define(PID_REF, {csrt, pid_ref}).